Arthur79333/Sum-Columns/README.md

 # Sum-Columns

+program in Python called "sum-columns.py" where you pass a CSV file name and a column number as arguments.
-The program return the sum of values in the column
+The program should return the sum of values in the column.

+Example usage:

+sum-columns expenses.csv 3

+Example output:

+The total 'amount' is 5,384.2